Prof Roel Vismans

 My current research mainly covers politeness in Dutch, especially the use of the second-person pronouns.
 In the past I have also carried out research into Dutch durative constructions; Dutch modal particles; computer-assisted language learning; Dutch word order, accentuation and intonation; the integration of language and culture in courses in Dutch as a foreign language (with Miranda van Rossum); and the history of Dutch Studies in the UK (with Eddy Verbaan).
 I am also interested in comparative linguistic studies on Dutch and its immediate germanic neighbours.
 In that context I have been involved in the so-called Germanic Sandwich conferences.

 Between 1996 and 2002 I was the founding president of the Association for Low Countries Studies in Great Britain and Ireland (ALCS) and between 2003 and 2008 its Treasurer.
-I have also been a board member of the Internationale Vereniging voor Neerlandistiek (International Association for Dutch Studies; IVN) and a member of the editorial team of Internationale Neerlandistiek, the IVN´s journal.
+I have also been a board member of the Internationale Vereniging voor Neerlandistiek (International Association for Dutch Studies; IVN) and a member of the editorial team of Internationale Neerlandistiek, the IVN´s scholarly journal.